Download and Respond to RFQs

 • segments – Information about the requested itinerary.

-• tripId – This is the Id of the requested trip.
+• tripId – This is the ID of the requested trip.
 It is the same TripID that can be seen in the Marketplace Trips Selling/Buying pages.

 The RFQ may also contain: